-The LANsEND network operating system from VOCAL provides a framework for application development of network connected/internet-enabled consumer devices.
+VOCAL’s The LANsEND network operating system provides a framework for application development of network connected/internet-enabled consumer devices.
 It is well featured to support TCP/UDP/IP applications in processors with limited resources (memory and MIPS).
 The programming model is inspired by Berkeley Unix, with a simple non-preemptive task scheduler, as well as supporting socket network access functions.
 Such a model is ideal as a “Tiny Unix” (TUNIX) for development of inexpensive network devices for cost-sensitive consumer products.
+Contact us to discuss your application requirements.

 LANsEND has been used on a variety of processors including DSPs (such as ADI Blackfin and TI 55x/62x/64x devices) and RISC processors (including ARM, MIPS, PowerPC, PowerQUICC, etc.).
 Through the use of conditional compilation, network capabilities may be selectively included to minimize the final program memory footprint.
 A typical embedded application could be less than 256K bytes of program memory and require less than 128K bytes of data memory.
 Further memory reductions may be possible by limiting the number of packet buffers and removing user interface functions accessed via the built-in CLI.